-The potential environmental harm on flora and fauna due to any alterations to the local surface and ground water environment should be discussed with specific reference to environmental impacts on riparian vegetation or other sensitive vegetation communities.
-Measures to mitigate the environmental harm to habitat or the inhibition of normal movement, propagation or feeding patterns, and change to food chains should be described.
+The potential environmental harm on flora and fauna due to any alterations to the local surface and ground water environment should be discussed.
+Specific reference should be given to the environmental impacts on riparian vegetation or other sensitive vegetation communities, including vegetation communities that are dependent on localised water regimes.
+Measures to mitigate the environmental harm to habitat or the inhibition of normal movement, propagation or feeding patterns, and change to food chains should be described, including strategies to accommodate fish migration/movement for waterway crossings.